 Flood and Water Supplementary Planning Document

 Cambridgeshire County Council, in its capacity as LLFA endorsed the Cambridgeshire Flood & Water Supplementary Planning Document (SPD) on 14 July 2016.
-It is planned that the SPD will be adopted by the county’s five Local Planning Authorities (LPAs) in due course.
+The SPD has been adopted by the county’s five Local Planning Authorities (LPAs).

 The SPD was prepared in conjunction with the LPAs and other relevant stakeholders including the Environment Agency, water companies and Internal Drainage Boards, to support the implementation of flood risk and water related policies in the Local Plans.
 In its role as a statutory consultee for surface water drainage, the LLFA will follow the guidance in this SPD.